OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/core/cliapi1.event.create.md

   *  str - A string representation.
 This should be very clear; we recommend "YYYY-MM-DD HH:MM:SS" eg "2014-07-01 10:00:00".

-## Paramaters - JSON - Site Object
+## Parameters - JSON - Site Object

 Pass as "site" variable.